Farmer's Market is gearing up for a start in June. (see the market webpage)

 FREE COMPOST DELIVERY Sustain Greenville will be celebrating Earth Day this year by delivering compost to Greenville residents on the morning of Saturday, April 25th.
 We will bring up to a half yard of compost to the first 24 residents who sign up.
 If you are unable to pick up compost on your own, let us help you, free of charge!
 We will also deliver any rain barrels that you purchase.
 Email us, info@SustainGreenville.org or call 757-5570

-We receive a lot of questions about Rain Barrels.
+RAIN BARRELS We receive a lot of questions about Rain Barrels.
 Yes, we are still selling rain barrels.
 You may purchase them assembled or unassembled.
 Please stop in at the Town Hall to pay for and pick up your Rain Barrel.
-Rain Barrels are connected to your Down Spouts.
-They collect rain water from your roof.
-You can then use this rain water to water your lawn, flowers, vegetables & trees.
+Connect Rain Barrels to your down spouts and they collect rain water from your roof.
+Use this rain water to water your lawn, flowers, vegetables & trees.
 Your plants prefer rain water to municipal water and the rain water is free!
 Collecting and using rain water also helps reduce rain water runoff which has many detrimental effects to our environment.
 When you use a rain barrel you are helping your community.

 TRASH TO TREASURE Trash to Treasure will be Sunday, May 17th. (the day after the town-wide rummage sale).
 We invite Greenville citizens to put GOOD USABLE items that they no longer want, onto the curb for others to freely take.
 Items must be legal and safe.
 Please bring in items from the curb by 7:00pm.